 - 1 cup onion chopped

 - 2 cups cheddar cheese shredded, divided

-- 1 medium green pepper stemmed, seeded, and diced
+- 1 medium green bell pepper stemmed, seeded, and diced

 - 1 (14.5 ounce) can corn drained

 - 1 (8 ounce) can tomato sauce

 - 1/3 cup pimento-stuffed green olives

 - ½ teaspoon salt